Money and duty free for Serbia

 Currency exchange

-Currency exchange offices (called "menjačnica" in Serbian) are available throughout Serbia, especially in cities such as Belgrade, Novi Sad, Niš.
-Euros are the most commonly exchanged currency, but US dollars, British pounds, and Swiss francs are also widely accepted for exchange.
-Scottish and Northern Irish Pound Sterling bank notes are not accepted.
+Currency exchange offices (called "menjačnica" in Serbian) are available throughout Serbia, especially in major cities such as Belgrade, Novi Sad, and Niš.
+Euros are the most commonly exchanged currency, while US dollars, British pounds, and Swiss francs are also widely accepted.
+Scottish and Northern Irish pound notes are not accepted.

 Serbia duty free